Atome logo

 Green Growth

 Global food demand is rising, while fertiliser production remains carbon-heavy and vulnerable to global disruption.
-ATOME’s Villeta project, set to produce 260,000 tonnes of low-carbon fertiliser a year from 2028, is aimed at both cleaner farming and more secure regional supply.
-The latest market update underlines that point: supply shocks in the Middle East have pushed up fertiliser prices and increased the value of local production near major farm markets.
-With its long-term Yara agreement, renewable power in Paraguay and financing already well advanced, Villeta is increasingly positioned as a strategic supply asset, not just another new plant.
+ATOME's Villeta project, set to produce 260,000 tonnes of low-carbon fertiliser a year from 2029, is aimed at both cleaner farming and more secure regional supply.
+Recent supply shocks with fertiliser prices rising to as much as US$800 per tonne following the Iran crisis, underlining the strategic value of a price-stable, fossil-fuel-free supply source.

 Catalysts